thenexthub/Codira/docs/ABI/CallingConvention.rst

 Error handling
 --------------

-The calling convention implications of Swift's error handling design aren't yet settled.
+The calling convention implications of Codira's error handling design aren't yet settled.
 It may involve extra parameters; it may involve extra return values.
 Considerations: